 In this ex-officio capacity I attend all full governing body and committee meetings.
 I value the commitment and the wide range of experience and expertise that the governing body can offer the school to support school improvement.'

-I was appointed co-opted Governor in January 2022.
-I moved to Coggeshall with my family in 2021 and wanted to get involved in and give something back to the community.
+I was appointed as a co-opted Governor in January 2022.
+I moved to Coggeshall with my family in 2021 and wanted to get involved in, and give something back to the community.

-My background is in Finance and I'm currently Head of Finance at a Wine Distributor, based in London.
-I'm experienced in project and people management as well as senior decision making.
+My background is in Finance and I'm currently Head of Finance and a wine distributor based in London.
+I'm experienced in project and people management as well as senior decison making.
 I understand the importance of Governance and can hopefully provide some extra scrutiny on the figures.

-I've previously been a School Governor in a large inner London primary.
-So have some useful experience to bring to the school.
+I've previously been a school governor in a large inner London primary school, so have some useful experience to bring to the school.

 Dan joined the governing body in November 2021 and his term of office is four years.